Fearless concurrency

 Exercise for the reader

-Why is it impossible to share a reference to a Mutex between threads?
+Why is it impossible to share a reference to a Mutex between threads spawned with std::thread::spawn?

 Data parallelism with Rayon